 One of the most common duties of gunsmithing is cleaning a rifle.
 It is similar to cleaning a handgun.
 However, not all rifles are the same.

 Gunsmithing enthusiasts should use cleaning patches, a cleaning rod, solvent, rust protector and any necessary disassembling tools.
 Hoppe’s No. 9 bore cleaning solvent is a good choice for any gunsmith.

 Be sure to clean the gun according to the owner’s manual.
 Most rifles open with a latch on the back of the upper side.
 Remove the bolt, bolt carrier and gas tube.
 Use the cleaning rod and bore brush with solvent to clean the barrel from the back.
 Put the rod all of the way down, pull it back up and avoid using a fast back-and-forth scrubbing motion.
 Do this a few times.
 Do not enter it from the front.

 Follow this step by wiping the barrel with cleaning patches.
 Some rifles such as those made by Mosin Nagant have special cleaning instructions, which are covered in gunsmithing school.
 Lubricate the rifle when finished.

 Firearms should always be kept in a locked place when they are not in use.
 This is important for any responsible gunsmith.
 Safe, lock box and other storage options are covered in gunsmithing school.
 A gunsmith must always keep a firearm safe while it is in his or her care.

 Founded in 1947, the Colorado School of Trades (CST) has been a gunsmithing training destination since its inception.
 Our gunsmithing school enjoys a worldwide reputation built on a nearly 70-year history and a long list of successful graduates recognized by top Gunsmith employers everywhere.
-Find out more about a career in gunsmithing by visiting our website.
+Find out more about a career in gunsmithing by calling 303-233-4697, Ext.
+45.